 Hero's work in mathematics

-Hero was well known for his studies in geometry and in geodesy (a branch of mathematics that searches to determine the size and shape of the Earth, and the location of objects or areas on the Earth).
+Hero was well known for his studies in geometry and in geodesy (a branch of mathematics concerned with determining the size and shape of Earth, and the location of objects or areas on Earth).
 His most important geometric work, Metrica, was lost until a fragment was discovered in 1894, followed by a complete copy in 1896.
 It is a compendium, in three books, of geometric rules and formulas.
 In Book I appears a derivation of what is now known as Hero's formula, which expresses the area of a triangle in terms of its sides.
-This formula originated from Hero's attempt to demonstrate that the angle of incidence in optics is equal to the angle of reflection.
+This formula originated from Hero's attempt to demonstrate that the angle of incidence in optics is equal to the angle of reflection (see laws of reflection).
 Book II of the Metrica describes methods of calculating or finding the volumes of bodies such as cylinders, cones, pyramids, prisms, parallelepipeds, and spheres.
 Book III covers the division of volumes and areas into parts of given ratios.
 Hero also wrote books based on mechanics and other subjects.
 Among those are Automatopoietica, Pneumatica, Belopoeica, and Cheirobalistra.

 Hero lived about three centuries after another ancient 'rocketeer', Archytas.